arrowBook fun things to do on the Riviera!

 By Car

 Villefranche-sur-Mer is easily accessible by car along the Moyenne or Basse Corniche.
-It's easier to walk around town than drive as many of the sinuous, roads are one way only and come to sudden dead ends.
+It's easier to walk around the old town than drive as many of the sinuous, roads are one-way only and come to sudden dead ends.

 By Train